Technologicat/unpythonic/README.md

 #### Sequence one-input one-output functions: ``pipe``, ``piped``, ``lazy_piped``

+Similar to Racket's [threading macros](https://docs.racket-lang.org/threading/).
 A pipe performs a sequence of operations, starting from an initial value, and then returns the final value:

 ```python
 from unpythonic import pipe